awalker816/awalker816/README.md

 💼 Professional Edge: At Amazon, I’ve built a foundation in operational excellence—maintaining Top 3%+ quality metrics, mentoring peers, and working with IoT/robotic systems to keep performance and security top-tier.

-🎯 Career Goal: Becoming a Threat Detection Security Engineer at Amazon, where I can merge technical expertise, resilience, and a passion for protecting systems and data.
+🎯 Career Goal: Becoming a Threat Detection Security Engineer, where I can merge technical expertise, resilience, and a passion for protecting systems and data.

 ✨ Fun Fact: I like to call myself a “Cyber Babe in Training”—but don’t let the nickname fool you, I’m serious about continuous learning and growth in cybersecurity.